-Retains 1st place.
-It continues to outpace peers by building on a strong foundation of strategies that are applied to both R&D projects and products on the market.
-GSK leads in five out of seven Technical Areas.
+1st place.
+GSK outpaces peers by building on a strong foundation of strategies applied to both R&D projects and products on the market.
+GSK leads in two of the three Technical Areas.

 Pipeline and Portfolio

 Looking at 82 diseases, conditions, pathogens

 GSK has a total of 117 R&D projects featuring the largest priority R&D pipeline compared to its peers: 81 projects.
 Remarkably, two thirds of GSK’s total R&D projects target priority diseases.
 The other 36 R&D projects target other diseases in scope.
 Of the projects targeting priority diseases, the focus is on HIV/AIDS (16 projects) and COVID-19 (16).
 Of the projects targeting other diseases in scope, the focus is on oncology (22).

 40 R&D projects are in late-stage development that target either a priority disease (25) or address a public health need in LMICs (15).* Evidence of access planning was in place for 80% of these projects: 20 targeting a priority disease and 12 addressing a public health need in LMICs.